apqlzm/scraposer/README.md

 ### Create your first playlist

-To create a playlist you need a lint to the website with list of tracks, you'll be also asked for name of the playlist and your Spotify username.
+To create a playlist you need a `link to a website` with list of tracks (obviously), `name` of the playlist and your Spotify `username`.
 Example usage:

 ```shell
 python scraposer.py --url "https://radiospacja.pl/chart/lista-przebojow-13/" --playlist "some_name_whatever" --username "yournick"